OriHoch/python-hebrew-numbers/README.md

 298
 ```

+## Features
-Conversion of letters to numbers can be done using https://github.com/chaimleib/hebrew-special-numbers
+* conversion from string of letters to an integer number

+## See Also
+* for conversion of integer to string of letters see https://github.com/chaimleib/hebrew-special-numbers

 ## Contributing
 See the [contribution guide](CONTRIBUTING.md)